"The curious paradox is that when I accept myself as I am, I can change."

 A solution-focused approach can help you develop clear and concise goals that enable you to create a vision of the future and foster deliberate, meaningful change.

-We repeat what we don’t repair but with support, we can untangle ourselves and break away from the unfulfilling patterns by doing the repair work.
+We repeat what we don’t repair, but with time, we can untangle ourselves and break away from the unfulfilling patterns by doing the repair work.
 This can help us gain better insight and knowledge into the difficulty we are facing and allow us the freedom to make new choices.

 We might have thoughts, attitudes, or beliefs that prevent us from finding what we seek.
 Working together can help you discover your life purpose and create meaningful ways of living by supporting you to discover what you are truly seeking.